DavidJS01/goTwitch-Analytics/README.md

 ## Disclaimers and Notes
-This project is continously being updated and developed, with architecture and system design improvements being prioritized.
+This project is continously being updated and developed, with architecture and system design improvements being prioritized. *It is not yet fit for consumer use yet*.

 Due to budget constraints, this project is locally containerized.
 In the ideal world, it would be hosted on AWS and be a public facing website.
 The data architecture would probably just be an RDS instance.